kray147/Project-Gavo/README.md

 # Project Gavo

 Welcome to Project Gavo!
-This is an experimental pentesting tool that aims to generate custom wordlists for use in brute force attacks against specific users based on their information.
+This is an experimental pentesting tool that aims to generate custom wordlists to use in brute force attacks against a specific user based on their information.

 This application requires `itertools` and `unidecode`.
-If you don't have them installed, simply run and to get out of this: pip install itertools pip install unidecode
+If you don't have them installed, simply "pip install" your way out of this: pip install itertools pip install unidecode

-**Note:** This script is more of a fun project than something genuinely useful.
+**Note:** This script is more of a fun project than something really useful.

 ## News!